 Sex and Competition.

 Sex can be broken down further into vanity, ego, appearance, and self concept.
-Playing on any of these components can create a feeling of euphoria in an individual that can make them create that "feeling" of being emotionally involved in a goal.
+Playing on any of these components can create a feeling of euphoria in an individual that can make them create that "feeling" of being emotionally involved in a goal.
 While it may be great to gain muscle and lose fat, what those do or the person will be as important to note as the physiological necessities.
-Fitting into their skinny jeans, having their spouse say "you're looking ripped lately!!", for ladies having other women say under their breath "bitch" when they walk by is apparently a big thing.
+Fitting into their skinny jeans, having their spouse say "you're looking ripped lately!!", for ladies having other women say under their breath "bitch" when they walk by is apparently a big thing.
 For guys concepts like power, respect, and of course, the ladies, will make us do some pretty crazy things.
 Building someone up will always work better than breaking them down in terms of getting them to do something you want them to do, or in getting them to do something they want to do for themselves.

 Competition can be huge.
-In my large group Boot Camp classes, I'll typically engage the participants in mini-competitions, games and other activities, but I'll also create some competitive drive, simply by saying to someone who's ahead of someone else "Hey you're beating so-and-so." Then I'll go over to so-and-so and say "hey, that guy's four reps ahead of you.
-You gonna let him beat you when you're so close to being the first one?" GAME ON!!!
+In my large group Boot Camp classes, I'll typically engage the participants in mini-competitions, games and other activities, but I'll also create some competitive drive, simply by saying to someone who's ahead of someone else "Hey you're beating so-and-so."
+Then I'll go over to so-and-so and say "hey, that guy's four reps ahead of you.
+You gonna let him beat you when you're so close to being the first one?"
+GAME ON!!!
 While there's a lot of people who will say they're not competitive, put them in a room full of people and tell them they're in second place, and they will just about kill themselves to be first, even if there's no prize at the end of the road.

 There's also a lot of weight-loss challenges across North American gyms and clubs, piggy-backing on the success of the Biggest Loser.
 A competitive drive with a big prize at the end of the road could be the proverbial carrot to dangle at the end of the treadmill to get people to accomplish their goals, so setting up small competitions can play on people to make them work harder and achieve more than they would have without it.
 Why do you think there are so many recreational athletic leagues with championships and trophies that cost all of $20, or why people will pay hundreds to thousands of dollars to compete in races of different types?
 Competition is incredibly powerful.